MaRDI4NFDI/portal-compose/README.md

 docker-compose -f docker-compose.yml -f docker-compose-extra.yml -f docker-compose-dev.yml down
 ```

+### Tip 1:
-> Tip: Define the COMPOSE_FILE variable in your `.env` file with a value equal to
+Define the COMPOSE_FILE variable in your `.env` file with a value equal to
->  `docker-compose.yml:docker-compose-extra.yml:docker-compose-dev.yml`
+`docker-compose.yml:docker-compose-extra.yml:docker-compose-dev.yml`
-> With this configuration all three files will be automatically read when calling
+With this configuration all three files will be automatically read when calling
-> ` docker-compose up -d | down | logs`
+` docker-compose up -d | down | logs`

+### Tip 2:
-> Tip 2: Alternatively, if you only want to start the basic containers defined in `docker-compose.yml` you can also
+Alternatively, if you only want to start the basic containers defined in `docker-compose.yml` you can also
-> `cp docker-compose-dev.yml docker-compose.override.yml` and modify the new `docker-compose.override.yml` according
+`cp docker-compose-dev.yml docker-compose.override.yml` and modify the new `docker-compose.override.yml` according
-> to your needs.
+to your needs.
 The `docker-compose.override.yml` will also be automatically picked up when calling
-> `docker-compose up -d | down | logs` without the need to define COMPOSE_FILE in `.env`.
+`docker-compose up -d | down | logs` without the need to define COMPOSE_FILE in `.env`.

 See [here](https://docs.docker.com/compose/extends/) and [here](https://docs.docker.com/compose/extends/#adding-and-overriding-configuration) for further info.